BJP MP Bansuri Swaraj condemns rape of 12-year-old in Ayodhya - www.lokmattimes.com

 CM Yogi Adityanath met the mother of the Ayodhya gang rape victim on Friday, and assured strict action, saying "the culprits will not be spared at any cost."

-Officials from the Food and Safety Department conducted a raid on Moid Khan's bakery on Saturday.
+Officials from the Food and Safety Department conducted a raid on Moin Khan's bakery on Saturday.
 They collected food samples from the site for investigation and also demolished the bakery with a bulldozer.

 On Sunday, Bansuri Swaraj visited the Rajiv Gandhi Camp slum in Narayan as part of a cleanliness drive.
 During this campaign, she said: “Our Prime Minister Narendra Modi started the cleanliness campaign in 2014, and today we conducted a cleanliness drive in the slums with our councillor.”